Sylvester Stallone: Film and stage career

-Early roles to breakthrough: 1968–1976
+1968–1976: Early roles to breakthrough

 Until 1969, he appeared on the stage under the name Mike Stallone; in 1970, he started using the stage name Sylvester E. Stallone.
 While attending the University of Miami, Stallone had a role in the drama That Nice Boy (aka The Square Root), filmed in 1968.
+Moreover, he and John Herzfeld worked together in 1969 on a low-budget self-produced film called "Horses".

 Stallone had his first starring role in the softcore pornography feature film The Party at Kitty and Stud's (1970).
 He was paid US$200 for two days' work.
 Stallone later explained that he had done the film out of desperation after being evicted from his apartment and finding himself homeless for several days.
 He has also said that he slept three weeks in the Port Authority Bus Terminal in New York City prior to seeing a casting notice for the film.
 In the actor's words, "it was either do that movie or rob someone, because I was at the end – the very end – of my rope".
 The film was released several years later as Italian Stallion, in order to cash in on Stallone's newfound fame (the new title was taken from Stallone's nickname since Rocky).
 Stallone also starred in the erotic off-Broadway stage play Score which ran for 23 performances at the Martinique Theatre from October 28 to November 15, 1971, and was later made into the 1974 film Score by Radley Metzger.

 After moving to New York City, Stallone shared an apartment with his girlfriend, Sasha Czack, an aspiring actress who supported them by working as a waitress.
-Stallone took odd jobs around this time, including being a cleaner at a zoo, and a movie theater usher; he was fired from the latter for scalping tickets.
+Stallone took odd jobs around this time, including being a cleaner at a zoo, and a theater usher; he was fired from the latter for scalping tickets.
 He furthered his writing skills by frequenting a local library, and became interested in the works of Edgar Allan Poe.